virtual-kubelet/tensile-kube/README.md

 - multi-scheduler

 The scheduler is implemented based on [K8s scheduling framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
-It would watch all of the lower clusters's capacity and call `filter` when scheduling pods, it the number of available nodes are more than or equal 1, the pod can be scheduler.
-As you see, this may cost more resources.
-So we add another implementation(descheduler).
+It would watch all of the lower clusters's capacity and call `filter` while scheduling pods.
+If the number of available nodes is greator than or equal to 1, the pods can be scheduler.
+As you see, this may cost more resources, so we add another implementation(descheduler).

 - descheduler